Katya Reyna – Community Projects Manager

 Katya grew up in Oak Park, Illinois and studied urban planning at University of Illinois at Chicago.
 She moved to Oregon in 2016 and attended University of Oregon where she earned a Master of Landscape Architecture degree.
-She has served and led with multiple community organizations including the RARE program, Latino Outdoors, Denver Sustainable Food & Policy Council, and Mexican Students de Aztlan.
-Through her work and research, Katya strives to be an advocate for people who do not have a say in what happens to their external environment.
-She strongly supports active community engagement and believes green spaces should empower & reflect the values of the communities they serve.
-She is a native Spanish-speaker and in her spare time, she enjoys swimming, rafting, playing soccer & trying to identify every plant and tree she sees.
-Katya heads up the project committee and excited to further engage with community partners.
-Contact Katya.
+She has worked with local government and non-profit organizations including Chicago Metropolitan Agency for Planning, Environmental Law & Policy Center, Resource Assistance for Rural Environments, and Latino Outdoors.
+Through her work and research, Katya advocates for people who have been historically disenfranchised and excluded from conversations about what happens to their neighborhood and environment.
+She is a native Spanish-speaker and in her spare time she enjoys swimming, rafting, playing soccer & trying to identify every plant and tree she sees.
+In May 2019, Katya assumed a full-time position with Depave, where she partners with community members, manages projects and contractors, and organizes volunteer work parties.
+Contact Katya

 Board of Directors